donele/CarND-Unscented-Kalman-Filter/README.md

 The first measurement is used to set the location values p_x and p_y of the state vector.
 The other values, v, psi, and psi_dot are set to zeros.

+The covariance matrix `P` is initialized as a diagonal matrix. `P_11` and `P_22` are the uncertainties for the locations.
+I set the values as the standard deviations of lidar measurements, which is 0.15.
+The third diagonal element `P_33` is the uncertainty for the velocity.
+I set the value as half of the average speed of a bicycle quoted above, 2.5 m/s.
+The fourth element is the uncertainty of the yaw angle.
+The full range of the angle is `2 * pi`, roughly 6.3.
+I take about a quarter of the value, 1.5, as its initial value.
+The final element is the uncertainty of the change rate of yaw angle.
+I use the same value as `std_yawdd_`, 0.45.

 ## Result